Skip to Main Content

 What is an environmental scan?

+There is no such thing as an environmental scan report.
+Instead, you will gather information from multiple sources to create a report that applies to your company to make an evaluation.
 The three tools primarily used to help survey the external, industrial, and internal environments an organization operates in are:

 • Political